Caribou Mountain (Temagami)

 Caribou Mountain is a large hill in Northeastern Ontario, Canada, located 1.5 km east of the village of Temagami.
-It contains a 30 m high fire tower that visitors can climb for a small fee.
+It contains a 30 m high fire tower that visitors can climb.
 Its steep cliff overlooks the village of Temagami and is the closest lookout point to the village.
 Caribou Mountain, as well as the surrounding area, is situated in the Municipality of Temagami.